mizzao/meteor-sharejs/README.md

 - There's currently no security on this; ShareJS is agnostic to the Meteor users.
 The document ids are used for access.
 - It's best to create a `Meteor.Collection` for your documents which generates good unique ids to connect to ShareJS with.
 Use these to render the templates above.
 - Importing ace dependencies is somewhat unsatisfactory.
 Waiting for improvements to Meteor package management system.
+- Need to integrate ShareJS auth with Meteor accounts.

 Please submit pull requests for better features and cooperation!